-Service members receiving DOD Tuition Assistance (TA) should request TA through their respective branch portal and submit an online request.
+Service members receiving DOD Tuition Assistance (TA) should request TA through their respective branch portal and submit an online benefit request to the Office of Military Affairs.
 The online benefit request form can be found on the Military Affairs website.

 Veterans Semester Hour Classification

-The VARO uses the semester hour classification scale below for undergraduates to determine a veteran’s payment.
-The number of semester hours enrolled at this university will be reported to the VARO.
+The VA Regional Office uses the semester hour classification scale below for undergraduates to determine a veteran’s payment.
+The number of semester hours enrolled at this university will be reported to the VA Regional Office.

 Full or part-time undergraduate status for fall/spring semesters (16 weeks) is determined by the following: